woct0rdho/triton-windows/README.md

 * When I run Flux or HunyuanVideo in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
 * Windows 10 and 11 are supported
 * Only Nvidia GPU is supported
     * For AMD GPU, [ComfyUI-Zluda](https://github.com/patientx/ComfyUI-Zluda) has a lot of information.
-You may try https://github.com/lshqqytiger/triton , which is based on https://github.com/Repeerc/triton-amdgpu-windows
+They use https://github.com/lshqqytiger/triton , which is based on https://github.com/Repeerc/triton-amdgpu-windows
 * Proton profiler does not fully work yet.
 If you want to try it, you can build from source

 ## Installation